What Is A Strawberry Jar?

 - Top with a thick layer of sphagnum

 - Add a central core from the top to the bottom of the jar to carry water down to all parts of the jar.
-Use a series of bottomless plastic bottles, a cardboard mailing tube or a piece of PVC pipe will work.
+Use a series of bottomless plastic bottles, a cardboard mailing tube, or a piece of PVC pipe that will work.

 Whatever you use, fill the center with coarse material such as coarse sand or small gravel.

 If two people can work at this, it will be simpler.
-One can hold central core and the other one can pour in the gravel or sand.
+One can hold the central core, and the other one can pour in the gravel or sand.
 If plastic bottles are used, add one at a time as the work of planting progresses.

 What Soil Should Be Used When Planting Strawberry Pots?